-Audio-Technica didn’t deviate from its design formula for the ATH-G1.
+Audio-Technica doesn’t deviate from its design formula for the ATH-G1.
 The ear cups display the thin-lined logo and are chunky in order to accommodate the 45mm dynamic drivers.
 The adjusting mechanism looks both retro and futuristic.
-Lengthening the headband was a bit difficult while wearing the headphones, but it should slacken with use.
-While they lack the dedicated eyewear channels we’ve seen on various Razer gaming headsets, the ATH-G1 remains comfortable with or without glasses.
+Lengthening the headband is a bit difficult while wearing the headphones, but it should slacken with use.
+While the ear cups lack the dedicated eyewear channels we’ve seen on various Razer gaming headsets, the ATH-G1 remains comfortable, even with glasses.

-Just like the celebrated ATH-M50xBT, the Audio-Technica ATH-G1 ear cups swivel and rotate.
+Just like the celebrated ATH-M50xBT2, the Audio-Technica ATH-G1 ear cups swivel and rotate.
 This is great if you plan to take them to a tournament: folding them flat saves a significant amount of bag real estate.
-I mindlessly rotated the ear cups during a few episodes of The Good Place and never felt I was jeopardizing the headset.

 You can connect the Audio-Technica ATH-G1 gaming headphones to any device with a 3.5mm headphone jack.
 If you’re a PC gamer and your setup has separate inputs for a microphone and headset, you’ll need to use the included Y-type adapter cable.
 After you plug into your device, be it a controller or console, you’re ready to play.
+The 3.5mm connection also means the ATH-G1 works just fine with the PlayStation 5 spatial audio system.
 While our review unit is wired-only, Audio-Technica also offers a wireless version, which broadcasts over a 2.4GHz signal for lag-free audio.

 You can even use these with a smartphone, so long as it has a headphone jack.
 Doing so, though, is more effort than it’s worth.
 If you like the design of these headphones, it’s worth looking into the ATH-M50x or ATH-M40x instead.

-Isolation isn’t great.
-If you’re in a tournament environment or just have noisy roommates, you may experience some auditory masking.
-This is when louder, in this case external, noises overpower quieter ones and make them even more difficult to hear.
-The silver lining of this is how breathable the ear pads are: I never felt my ears were sweaty after wearing the headset for two hours.
+Isolation isn’t great with the ATH-G1.
+If you’re in a tournament environment or just have noisy roommates, you may experience some auditory masking which will make it harder for you to hear the headset’s audio relative to whatever’s going on in your environment.
+The silver lining of this is how breathable the ear pads are: I never feel my ears are sweaty after wearing the headset for two hours.

 Lows, mids, and highs

 The song Peach by Kevin Abstract sounds fantastic with these headphones.
 A laid back bassline is exaggerated and sounds delightful.
 The 45mm drivers deliver clear treble notes, too: guitar plucking throughout the song and shakers are easy to hone in on.
-I never felt like I was missing any high-frequency detail.
-If anything, the fundamental frequency of Kevin Abstract’s low register was occasionally masked by the repeated bass bumps.
+I never feel like I’m missing any high-frequency detail.
+If anything, the Kevin Abstract’s low register is occasionally hard to hear over the repeated bass bumps.
 While this is a designated gaming headset, it’s nice to know that it reproduces a fun sound for general listening purposes.

 How good is the microphone?

 Yes, this headset is an excellent buy for anyone looking to upgrade their gaming setup.
-I love a headset with replaceable parts: it demonstrates that the company cares about the customer and isn’t strong-arming consumers into buying a new product every six months.
+I love a headset with replaceable parts: it demonstrates that the company cares about the customer and isn’t strong-arming consumers into buying a new product every six months, but it strikes me as odd that the 3.5mm cable is not detachable.
 While the two-meter cable proved excessive for my needs, it seems appropriate for users with dedicated game rooms.
 If you want crystal clear audio quality in a lightweight, breathable headset this is a fine investment.

 For those still looking, there’s an array of worthwhile alternatives abound.
-Our resident gamer, Sam Moore, recommends the Steel Series Arctis 7 for its lag-free streaming, comfortable fit, and covert aesthetic.
+Our resident gamer, Sam Moore, recommends the Steel Series Arctis 7+ for its lag-free streaming, comfortable fit, and covert aesthetic.
 If you’re on a budget, the wired Razer Kraken X is a great $50 option.
-No matter your style or console, there’s likely a headset to fulfill your needs.